bhoward/CSC232-Animation/README.md

 It was created by Brian Howard for the DePauw course CSC 232, Object-Oriented Software Development, in the spring of 2021.

+The current version was significantly enhanced in the spring of 2023, and does not exactly match the version described in class.